JNRowe-retired/pecan/docs/source/testing.rst

 requests.
 To aid in inspection, Pecan applications provide a special set of "testing variables" to any :class:`webtest.TestResponse` object.

-Let's suppose that your Pecan applicaton had some controller which took a ``name`` as an optional argument in the URL.
+Let's suppose that your Pecan application had some controller which took a ``name`` as an optional argument in the URL.

 ::